Oral Hygiene, York PA

 To clean between the bottom teeth, guide the floss using the forefinger of both hands.
 Do not forget the back side of the last tooth on both sides, upper and lower.

 When you are done, rinse vigorously with water to remove plaque and food particles.
 Do not be alarmed if during the first week of flossing your gums bleed or are a little sore.
 If your gums hurt while flossing you could be doing it too hard or pinching the gum.
 As you floss daily and remove the plaque your gums will heal and the bleeding should stop.

 Caring For Sensitive Teeth

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 If the mouth is kept clean, this sensation should not last long.
 However, if the mouth is not kept clean, , the sensitivity will remain and could become more severe.
-If your teeth are especially sensitive, consult with Dr. Siegelman.
+If your teeth are especially sensitive, consult with Dr. Siegelman or Dr. Pham.
 A medicated toothpaste or mouth rinse made especially for sensitive teeth may be recommended.

 Choosing Oral Hygiene Products